Pioreactor/docs.pioreactor/developer-guide/07-Plugins/03-adding-charts.md

 ### Per-experiment chart selection

-Since 26.9.0, users can select and reorder registered charts through **Customize charts**.
+Users can select and reorder registered charts through **Customize charts**.
 Overview and individual Pioreactor chart views store separate ordered selections for each experiment on the leader. `[ui.overview.charts]` supplies defaults when a selection has not been saved; it does not restrict which registered charts users can select.

 A new plugin chart is available in **Customize charts** even if its config value is `0`.
 Changing the config defaults does not replace an experiment's saved selection.
 Users can select the new chart explicitly or choose **Use defaults**, then **Save**.
 See [Choosing and ordering charts](/user-guide/monitor-experiment#choosing-and-ordering-charts).